 Editors Note: to learn more about heat safety measures you can take for your team in PPE amid the current Coronavirus outbreak, click here.

 Rescuer about to go in a confined space, the IcePlate fits comfortably underneath that harness.

-Presently the cooling options made available by the Army to a Soldier working in a contaminated area are severely limited.
-Insulated CamelBaks may be worn outside of the suit, however these are bulky and cumbersome and are often left behind by Soldiers who prefer to not have something outside of their suit to catch on things.
+The current cooling options made available by the Army to a Soldier working in a contaminated area are severely limited.
+Insulated CamelBaks may be worn outside of the suit (no cooling benefit), however these are bulky and cumbersome and are often left behind by Soldiers who prefer to not have something outside of their suit to catch on things.
 Once the Soldier is off shift and through decontamination, ice sheets, oral and IV fluids, and cold packs are the options to cool down.
 Oral fluids are the best medical method of re-hydrating an individual, followed by IV fluids, which are expensive and often saved for life threatening emergencies (this also applies to the ice sheets).